jackbayliss/laravel-dhl-api/README.md

 ### Prerequisites

-This should work fine on Laravel>=5.7.28 as such.
+This should work fine on Laravel>=5.7.28, if your version of Laravel does not support auto linking you will need to add `\jackbayliss\DHLApi\DHLAPIProvider::class` into your providers array located in `config/app.php`

 ### Installing